-There were a lot of camping grounds along the river, and in the winter we moved to one back in the woods where there's wood.
-We camp where there is plenty of wood to burn, to heat our children.
+There were a lot of camping grounds along the river, and in the winter we moved to one a little further back in the woods where there's wood.
+In the winter we camp where there is plenty of wood to burn, to heat our children.
 We lived in the woods by a lake where we could get fish, by a lake where there's plenty of wood, by a lake where there's game.
 We always put our camp for the winter where we can get to fish.
-We go where we can set net through the ice, under the ice.
+We go where we can set net through the ice -- under the ice.
 We set net all winter around here.
-We run a net, ah-s^b, under the ice.
-We put our camp for the winter where we can get water, where we can get water for the camp, or else where there's plenty of wood.
+We run a net -- ah-s^b -- under the ice.
+We put our camp for the winter where we can get water -- where we can get water for the camp -- or else where there's plenty of wood.
 We would move to where we can get wood, where we can get water, where we can get fish, where we can get meat, game.
 We picked out a place where there's plenty of deer.
 In our area there would always be enough for the group.
 'Course there was a lot of game them days.
 There was game.

 Everybody was working all the time.
 The womenfolks and the men always had something to do.
 The men-folks were trapping and hunting in the fall, and the women were tanning hides and taking care of the sewing.
 They were sewing moccasins, sewing clothing and everything.
 Where we could work, our work was with hides.
 Where we could work, they did beadwork and hide tanning and everything.